 From the time the police are called to a domestic violence situation, there is a heavy pro-prosecution mentality.
-Whether the alleged victim, another family member, or neighbor called the police, there is no turning back once law enforcement arrives.
-More often than not, someone is walking away in handcuffs.
+Whether the alleged victim, another family member, or a neighbor called the police, there is no turning back once law enforcement arrives.

 Victims who sustain injuries from domestic violence abusers often do not wish to see their spouses in legal trouble.
-Many call out of fear, anger, or spite, and don’t realize the consequences of their action before it is too late.
-When police arrive, file a report, and issue charges, the incident becomes a case the State of Florida must investigate.
+Many call out of fear, anger, or spite, failing to realize the consequences of their actions before it is too late.
+Once the police arrive, file a report, and issue charges, the incident becomes a case the State of Florida must investigate.

-Prosecuting attorneys may use discretion when deciding whether to file motions to dismiss domestic violence charges; but, they are rarely ever swayed to take this action.
-In general, prosecuting attorneys file motions to dismiss these cases upon the determination that available evidence is unreliable or they anticipate difficulty in proving the elements of the charge.
-A prosecuting attorney may also drop some charges as part of a plea deal with the defendant.
-This may occur when the defendant pleads guilty to the charges against him, which has long-term ramifications.
+In some cases, a prosecuting attorney may also drop some charges as part of a plea deal with the defendant.
+This may occur when the defendant pleads guilty to the charges, which has long-term ramifications.

 Potential Penalties for Domestic Battery

 Domestic battery is a first-degree misdemeanor offense in the state of Florida.
-This means that someone charged with this crime could face:
+This means someone charged with this crime could face the following:

 - Up to a year in jail